Jonpsims/JPSCSE360/README.md

-The Screencast is at the link here:  https://youtu.be/JPloSKqG75E
+Screencast is here:
+Javadoc is in doc here : doc/index.html

-The Javadoc is in the docs/HW3Javadoc
+JUnit is in the main files here: Phase-3/Phase 3-src/QuestionAnswerSystem/QASystemDatabaseTest.java